Landslide Susceptibility Modeling by Interpretable Neural Network: SNN Validation by Toy Applications

 There can be many solutions of models that can fit a dataset generated by another model with varying degrees of accuracy.
-In order to test whether our method can find a solution that closely matches a known existing model, consider the following constrained toy application by generating a dataset that represents a logical relationship and testing the behavior of our algorithm.
+In order to validate our SNN approach, we test it on toy applications with a known solution.